vectara/vectara-docs/www/docs/api-reference/overview.md

   (REST) and why it's commonly used in web services.
 Make sure to also understand how it differs from gRPC.

-  For example, review the definition for our Standard Indexing API
+  For example, review the [Java example](/docs/getting-started-samples/RestIndex.java) for our Standard Indexing API.

 * **HTTP Methods:** Become familar with HTTP methods like GET, POST, PUT, and DELETE.
 * **gRPC Methods:** Become familar with gRPC methods like server streaming, client